Publications

 External organisation(s)

-Østfold University College, National University of Ireland, Galway (NUI)
+Østfold University College, National University of Ireland

 Journal